tydickinson29/Fires/README.md

-Indicators: Adjusted fatalities (found using combined fire service and civilian fatalities and combined fire service and civilian injuries), acres burned, number of fires, number of days with a fire, total seasonal rainfall, average CWA high temperature, and KBDI.
+Indicators: Adjusted fatalities (found using combined fire service and civilian fatalities and combined fire service and civilian injuries), acres burned, number of fires, number of days with a fire, total seasonal rainfall, average CWA high temperature, and KBDI/number of dry fronts.

 In our dataset times were not given for the fire reports, so number of days with a fire were strictly by date.

 KBDI was provided by Texas A&M University on a county-by-county basis from 1995 to the present.
+These files listed each counties' average, minimum, and maximum KBDI values.
+For our indicator, we found the number of days each county had an average above 575 or a maximum above 650.
+The sum of all 33 counties in our CWA was used.
+This method only applies to summer and fall.
+In the winter and spring, we used number of dry fronts, as these produce the large-scale winds that favor fire weather.
+They had to have produced less than 0.1 inches of rain, on average, and there were not wetting rains of 0.5 inches in the previous five days.

 Any controlled burning or prescribed burn that did not have a fatality, injury, associated cost, or acres burned listed was removed.